jessepav/libgdx-wiki-old/Running-Demos.md

-Libgdx comes with a few demos that you can play around with to get a feeling for how to do things.
+libGDX comes with a few demos that you can play around with to get a feeling for how to do things.
 Note that many of these demos have been created during game jams and may not necessarily reflect best practices.

 [[Setup your development environment|Setting up your Development Environment (Eclipse, Intellij IDEA, NetBeans)]], then simple clone the repositories on Github (or click on the "Download ZIP" button of a project's site) and import the project into your favorite IDE as a Gradle project.